USCreditCardGuide/Wings-of-the-Points/README.md

 ## Note
 * Chase UR is short for Chase Ultimate Rewards points; AmEx MR is short for American Express Membership Rewards points; Citi TYP is short for Citi ThankYou Points.
 * The Marriott Bonvoy points can be transferred to airlines miles at 3:1 ratio with most programs.
 Plus, Marriott will add 5,000 miles for every 60,000 Marriott Bonvoy points you transfer to airline miles.
 Therefore we count the ratio as 3:1.25.
 It is basically equivalent to the previous SPG program (1:1.25 ratio).
+* Apart from Air France (AF), Flying Blue is also the frequent flyer program for KLM (KL), Kenya Airways (KQ), and TAROM (RO).
+These airlines are not shown in the chart due to limited space.
+* Apart from Lufthansa (LH), Miles & More is also the frequent flyer program for Adria Airways (JP), Austrian Airlines (OS), Brussels Airlines (SN), Croatia Airlines (OU), LOT Polish Airlines (LO), and SWISS (LX).
+These airlines are not shown in the chart due to limited space.

 ## Change Log

+### 2019-08-18

+1. Garuda Indonesia (GA) GarudaMiles is no longer a transfer partner of TYP.
+2. Delisted some airlines sharing the same frequent flyer programs (i.e. Flying Blue and Miles & More)

 ### 2019-06-07